Mayfield Clinic neurosurgeons specialize in the compassionate care of patients with diseases and disorders of the brain and spine.

 A SPECT scan is primarily used to view how blood flows through arteries and veins in the brain.
 Tests have shown that it might be more sensitive to brain injury than either MRI or CT scanning because it can detect reduced blood flow to injured sites.

-SPECT scanning is also useful for pre-surgical evaluation of medically uncontrolled seizures (Figure 1).
+SPECT scanning is also useful for presurgical evaluation of medically uncontrolled seizures (Fig. 1).
 The test can be performed between seizures (interictal) or during a seizure (ictal) to determine blood flow to areas where the seizures originate.

 This type of scanning is also useful in diagnosing stress fractures in the spine (spondylolysis), blood deprived (ischemic) areas of brain following a stroke, and tumors.